Post by Sarah Sackville

 Leading up to all of this, however, everyone had had their minds enriched and eyes opened by the beauty of what lay under the surrounding islands surfaces.
 Only one other time have I been in water with that quality of clarity.
 The blue was so blue and the fish in the plentiful.

 There were even some Buddhas.
 I had read somewhere previously that they were put there for tourist reasons.
 It made for a cool picture nonetheless.
-The current in that particular spot was so eminently strong that the (Is there a term for a group of snorkelers?) snorkel herd was forced to cling onto a rope so as to not be swept away.
+The current in that particular spot was so eminently strong that the (Is there a term for a group of snorkelers?) snorkel herd was forced to cling onto a rope to not be swept away.

 The afternoon was followed up with taking photos of silly tourists at the blow hole.